-It is usually safe to drink a moderate amount of alcohol (no more than the daily guideline of alcohol units) if you are taking a painkiller that can be bought over the counter such as paracetamol or ibuprofen; providing you get relevant advice from a pharmacist or doctor.
+It is usually safe to drink a moderate amount of alcohol (no more than the guideline of alcohol units) if you are taking a painkiller that can be bought over the counter such as paracetamol or ibuprofen; providing you get relevant advice from a pharmacist or doctor.

 It is not recommended to drink alcohol if you are taking a prescription-only painkiller such as tramadol or codeine.
 Doing so could increase side effects such as drowsiness.

 Paracetamol should be used with caution if you have certain health conditions, such as liver problems.
 A GP or pharmacist can advise you.

 There are some conditions that mean you should not take ibuprofen, such as liver or kidney problems, unless a GP tells you it is safe to do so.
 A GP or pharmacist can advise you.

 Never take more than the recommended dose of either painkiller as this could increase the risk of side effects; some of which can be severe.